Ellen G. White

-Ellen Gould White (née Harmon; November 26, 1827 – July 16, 1915) was an American author and co-founder of the Seventh-day Adventist Church.
-Along with other Adventist leaders such as Joseph Bates and her husband James White, she was instrumental within a small group of early Adventists who formed what became known as the Seventh-day Adventist Church.
+Ellen Gould White (née Harmon; November 26, 1827 – July 16, 1915) was an American author, and was both the prophet and a co-founder of the Seventh-day Adventist Church.
+Along with other Adventist leaders, such as Joseph Bates and her husband James White, she was influential within a small group of early Adventists who formed what became known as the Seventh-day Adventist Church.
 White is considered a leading figure in American vegetarian history.
 Smithsonian named her among the "100 Most Significant Americans of All Time".

-White claimed to have received over 2,000 visions and dreams from God in public and private meetings throughout her life, which were witnessed by Adventist pioneers and the general public.
-She verbally described and published for public consumption the content of each vision.
-The Adventist pioneers viewed these experiences as the Biblical gift of prophecy as outlined in Revelation 12:17 and Revelation 19:10, which describe the testimony of Jesus as the "spirit of prophecy".
-Her Conflict of the Ages series of writings endeavor to showcase the hand of God in Biblical history and in church history.
-This cosmic conflict, referred to by Seventh-day Adventist theologians as the "Great Controversy theme", became foundational to the development of Seventh-day Adventist theology.
+White's biographer and grandson, Arthur L. White, estimated that she reported receiving over 2,000 visions and dreams from God in public and private meetings throughout her life, many of which were observed by Adventist pioneers and the general public.
+She verbally described and published for public consumption her accounts of many of these experiences.
+The Adventist pioneers believed them to be examples of the Biblical gift of prophecy, as outlined in Revelation 12:17 and Revelation 19:10, which describe the testimony of Jesus as the "spirit of prophecy".
+Her Conflict of the Ages series of writings describes her understanding of the role of God in Biblical history and in church history.
+This narrative of cosmic conflict, referred to by Seventh-day Adventist theologians as the "Great Controversy theme", became foundational to the development of Seventh-day Adventist theology.
 Her book on successful Christian living, Steps to Christ, has been published in more than 140 languages.
-The book Child Guidance, a compilation of her writings about child care, training and education, has been used as the foundation for the Seventh-day Adventist school system.
+The book Child Guidance— a compilation of her writings about child care, training, and education — has been used as the foundation for the Seventh-day Adventist school system.

-White was considered a controversial figure by her critics, and much of the controversy centered on her reports of visionary experiences and on the use of other sources in her writings.
+White was a controversial figure, and much of the controversy centered on her reports of visionary experiences and on the use of other sources in her writings.
 Historian Randall Balmer has described White as "one of the more important and colorful figures in the history of American religion".
 Walter Martin described her as "one of the most fascinating and controversial personages ever to appear upon the horizon of religious history".
-Arthur L. White, her grandson and biographer, writes that Ellen G. White is the most translated female non-fiction author in the history of literature, as well as the most translated American non-fiction author of either gender.
+Arthur L. White, her grandson and biographer, wrote that Ellen G. White is the most translated female non-fiction author in the history of literature, as well as the most translated American non-fiction author overall.
 Her writings covered a broad range of subjects, including religion, social relationships, prophecy, publishing, nutrition, creationism, agriculture, theology, evangelism, Christian lifestyle, education, and health.
 She advocated vegetarianism.
-She promoted and has been instrumental in the establishment of schools and medical centers all over the world, with the most renowned being Andrews University in Michigan and the Loma Linda University and Medical Center in California.
+She promoted and has been instrumental in the establishment of schools and medical centers all over the world, with the most renowned being Andrews University in Michigan and Loma Linda University and Medical Center in California.

 During her lifetime she wrote more than 5,000 periodical articles and 40 books.
-As of 2019 more than 200 White titles are available in English, including compilations from her 100,000 pages of manuscript published by the Ellen G. White Estate, which are accessible at the Adventist Book Center.
-Her most notable books are Steps to Christ, The Desire of Ages and The Great Controversy.
+As of 2019 more than 200 White titles are available in English, including compilations from her 100,000 pages of manuscript maintained by the Ellen G. White Estate.
+Her most notable books are Steps to Christ, The Desire of Ages, and The Great Controversy.